inclusive-design-and-development/handbook/leadership/bringing_others_along/ingredients_for_case/README.md

 # Ingredients for case

 1. About the need for accessibility
-2. About the benefits of accessibility
+2. About the cost of accessibility

 ---